Present Perfect Continuous Tense Rules And Usage With Examples

 The present perfect continuous tense is one of the important and interesting tenses in English grammar.

-Similarly, the present perfect continuous tense also connects the past and the present.
-However, this tense represents the actions or events that are continuing in the present time and are not finished.
-The focus of this tense is more on the process of the action, not on the result.
+Similarly, the present perfect continuous tense links the past with the present.
+However, it focuses on actions or events that are still ongoing and not yet finished.
+The emphasis is more on the process of the action rather than on the result.

-For example; John has been trying to solve this problem since yesterday.
+For example; “John has been trying to solve this problem since yesterday“.

 Examples of Present Perfect Continuous Tense